M0LTE/PowerSDR/readme.txt

 PowerSDR.exe and PowerSDR.exe.config are the only files needed in the PowerSDR build.
 I rename them to PowerSDR_T8.
 DttSP.dll is the only file needed in the DttSP build.
 PowerMate.dll is the only file needed in the PowerMate build.
+ALSO: vcruntime140.dll needs to be copied onto the target computer (PSDR program files folder, or download the free VC 2015 runtime installer)

 Do a full rebuild the first time you open the project in VS, before doing anything else.